Course type

 The course has 3 assessment components:

-- Case study: Submission of a case study using evidenced-based practise decision making and application of clinical knowledge submitted 4 weeks after the course.
+- Case study: Submission of a case study using evidenced-based decision-making and application of clinical knowledge submitted 8 weeks after the course.

 Participants who cannot complete the exam as scheduled and advertised will forfeit the option of a Certificate of Attainment.
 A Certificate of Attendance will be provided.